 The City owns and operates a street sweeping truck.
-All roads are cleaned at least once in the needed basis.
+All roads are cleaned at least once in the spring, and then throughout the year on an as needed basis.

 Recycling Program

 Nibley City contracts with Service District 1 for waste management and recycling services.
 In turn, Service District 1 contracts with the City of Logan Environmental Department to provide those services.
 The recycling program provides curb side pick-up for cardboard, newspaper, aluminum cans, tin/steel cans, plastic pop bottles, plastic milk jugs, green waste.
 These services also provide proper disposal options at the landfill for hazardous wastes that can be difficult to dispose of such as: tires, used oil, oil filters, antifreeze, carpet pad, batteries and wood pallets.